 Interesting curved branches and forks that would be too difficult and awkward for conventional millers to bother with can make just the right part of a project (see photos).

 Most of the photos in this instructable are of trees that came from a hedge restoration project I was doing - groups of big trees close together were shading out the understorey, so some of them were taken out.
 Lot's more saplings were planted for each one removed.
 Here's an example of some nice window sills we made from milled ash from this project.
-There's always examples of our latest exciting projects and ideas on the Flowering Elbow facebook page and if video's your thing give me some youtube love and subscribe to my channel.
+There's always examples of our latest exciting projects and ideas on the Flowering Elbow facebook page and if video's your thing, give me some youtube love and subscribe to my channel.
 If you found the guide useful great!
 I worked hard on it and try to keep it updated so please consider supporting my work with a small tip at Patreon.